 - View tickets with open coupons for up to 24 months after the ticket is issued, allowing travel agencies the ability to exchange or refund the ticket based on the fare rule of the fare purchased.

 Travel agencies in the US no longer have the ability to print ET coupons to paper for exchanges, refunds or voids.
-However, they may an agency paper ticket for a new ET.
+However, they may exchange an agency issued paper ticket for a new ET.

 100% Electronic Ticketing